-An Indoor/outdoor Flag/Color/Colors/Silk is a flag carried by a color guard.
+An Indoor/outdoor Flag is a flag carried by a color guard.
 It has a staff sleeve (pole hem) for mounting on the flagstaff.
-Read these, All About Flag Sizes.
-See this article: How to Properly Mount a Flag on a Flagstaff.
-The Case for Cased Flags and Colors.
+Read these, All About Flag Sizes, How to Properly Mount a Flag on a Flagstaff and The Case for Cased Flags and Colors.

-- Army, USAF, & USSF: Fringe on all colors carried by a color guard.
+- Army, USAF, & USSF: Fringe on all colors displayed and carried by a color guard.
 Fringe makes the flag a “ceremonial color”.

-- USMC, USN, & USCG: Fringe on all flags carried by a color team except the National Ensign.
+- USMC, USN, & USCG: Fringe on all flags displayed and carried by a color team except the National Ensign.

-Cord and Tassels.
 The gold cord and tassels is not authorized for the US military.
 The only cord and tassels authorized for the American flag is colored red, white, and blue.
-This cord is mandatory on the national for MC, N. & CG color guards and is optional for the national for Army color guards.
+This cord is mandatory on the national for MC, N, & CG color guards and is optional for the national for Army color guards.